Permanental polynomials of skew adjacency matrices of oriented graphs: Coefficients of the permanental polynomial

 If $n$ = $\left|V(G)\right|$ is odd, then $\mathcal {E}(n)$ = $\emptyset$, and consequently $\mathrm{per}(A_s(G^{\sigma}))$ = 0.

 It is known that $(-1)^{k}a_k$ equals the sum of all $k\times k$ principal subpermanents of $A_s(G^{\sigma})$.
 Note that there is a one-to-one correspondence between the set of these principal subpermanents and the set of all induced subgraphs of $G$ having exactly $k$ vertices.
-Applying the result obtained above to each of the $n \choose k$ principal subpermanents and summing, we complete the proof. \end{proof}
+Applying the result obtained above to each of the $n \choose k$ principal subpermanents and summing, we have